-It's one thing to notice that your recent shipment of cheese depleted quite quickly, but it's another thing know exactly why.
+It's one thing to notice that your recent shipment of cheese depleted quite quickly, for example.
+But it's another thing to know exactly why.

-However, not knowing what supplies have been wasted — for whatever reason — means you don't know exactly how much inventory has been unused, and that means you cannot determine your true earnings for a shift, day, week, month, or year.
+And it’s important to track those areas because not knowing what supplies have been wasted — for whatever reason — means you don't know exactly how much inventory has been unused.
+And that means you can’t reliably calculate your true earnings for a shift, day, week, month, or year.

 The amount of product (or dollars worth of product) in-house.
-Depending on your business, you should refer to sitting inventory as either dollars worth or physical amount - but make sure to consistently stick to only one unit of measure.
+Depending on your business, you should refer to sitting inventory as either dollars worth or physical amount.
+The important thing is to consistently use only one unit of measure.

 The amount of product (or dollars worth of product) used in a set period of time.
-Depletion can based on daily, weekly, or monthly sales and is often calculated using the sales reporting data from your POS.
+You might base your depletion on daily, weekly, or monthly sales; it’s easily calculated using the sales reporting data from your POS.